Bill

 AI Summary

-This bill amends Oklahoma law to include "natural organic reduction," a process that converts human remains into soil, alongside existing funeral service practices like cremation.
-It requires individuals and businesses involved in natural organic reduction to be licensed by the Oklahoma Funeral Board, establishes a new fee for natural organic reduction facility licenses, and allows the Board to inspect these facilities.
-The bill also extends regulations and penalties previously applied to cremation to natural organic reduction, including making it a felony to perform this process without a license or permit, and mandates specific record-keeping and operational standards for natural organic reduction facilities to ensure proper identification, sanitation, and environmental compliance.
+This bill updates Oklahoma law to include "natural organic reduction," a process that converts human remains into soil, alongside existing definitions and regulations for cremation.
+It requires individuals and businesses involved in natural organic reduction to be licensed by the Oklahoma Funeral Board, establishes a new license fee for natural organic reduction facilities, and grants the Board the authority to inspect these facilities.
+The bill also extends existing regulations and penalties, including those for practicing without a license which can lead to felony charges, to cover natural organic reduction.
+Furthermore, it mandates specific record-keeping requirements for natural organic reduction facilities and outlines detailed operational and safety standards for these facilities, including temperature controls, pathogen destruction, and residue testing, to ensure public health and environmental protection.

 Committee Categories